Weather Is Good on Deribasovskaya, It Rains Again on Brighton Beach: Plot

 The next day, the KGB agent has an appointment with the CIA agent.
-He goes to the radio operator, Monya, but the password has not been sent from Moscow yet.
+He goes to the radio operator, Monya, but the paper with the password has been eaten by his grandson.
 Sokolov goes to a cafe, where Mary Star joins him.
-In order not to fail the assignment, Sokolov, remembering the words of his teacher colonel Petrenko that "the scout must ignore a beautiful woman", is trying to do so.
+In order not to fail the assignment, Sokolov, remembering the words of his teacher colonel Petrenko that "an agent must ignore a beautiful woman", is trying to do so.
 From the radio operator, Sokolov learns that the meeting with the CIA agent should take place in the same cafe and at the same third table at which he and the singer were sitting.
 There, in the instructions, it was said that the agent must give the password: "The weather is good on Deribasovskaya", to which Sokolov should have answered: "It rains again on Brighton Beach".
 The CIA agent turns out to be the same singer from the restaurant.
 She is responsible for ensuring the safety of Sokolov, he leads her to his room, in which she tells him about all the secret devices installed there.

-Sokolov travels to Brighton Beach and accidentally meets Uncle Misha, who provides a note addressed to him.
+Sokolov travels to Brighton Beach and accidentally meets Uncle Misha, who provides a note addressed to him after he finds it inside a broken-up sausage.
 Mafiosi offer Fyodor to meet at the Golden Duke casino, which belongs to the Russian mafia.
 Its director, one of "Artist's" people, offers the agent to return to the USSR for money.
 Sokolov is again helped by the methods of colonel Petrenko – he devastates the casino, as a result of which the mafiosi are forced to shoot themselves.
-Sokolov goes to a restaurant with Uncle Misha, who was shot with a sucker with a note: "Artist will be waiting at 18:00 on the pier."
+Sokolov goes to a restaurant with Uncle Misha, who was shot with a suction-cup arrow with a note: "The Artist will be waiting at 18:00 on the pier."
 But another plan of the mafia to get rid of him fails: this time Sokolov is saved by Mary Star.
-Artist, in the image of Nikita Khrushchev, scolds Kravchuk at the lair for another failure.
+Artist, in the image of Nikita Khrushchev, scolds Kravchuk, his Ukrainian right-hand man, at the lair for another failure, with Kravchuk barely surviving a fire.